 Meanwhile, the Walker Art Gallery contains works dating from the thirteenth century to the present day.
-Known as the 'National Gallery of the North' the collection includes work from around the world by - among others - Rembrandt, Holbein, Poussin, Rossetti, Rubens and Sickert.
-Outside the gallery is the Steble Fountain, designed by French sculptor Paul Lienard.
+Known as the 'National Gallery of the North' the collection includes work from around the world by - among others - Rembrandt, Holbein, Poussin, Rubens and Sickert.